 Boys who play football are almost always outfitted by their parents in the latest and greatest safety gear in order to protect the child’s growing body.
-Traditionally, however, kids who play baseball are not considered at risk of serious injury and therefore they lack the safety gear of their football playing counterparts.
+Traditionally, however, kids who play baseball are not considered at risk of serious injury even with nice looking baseball uniforms and therefore they lack the safety gear of their football playing counterparts.

 Safety gear is definitely a good idea for children involved in youth baseball, because baseball injuries can almost always be prevented with appropriate equipment.
 Here are some pieces of equipment that are definitely worth the investment: